IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 Dynamic obstacle avoidance was clearly a challenging task even for relatively more experienced programmers.
 So we decided to look at cutting edge research in this field to understand the requirements and slowly developed an approach that we felt was fitting.
 Some of our major inspirations were as follows:- https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9649733 https://arxiv.org/pdf/1706.09068.pdf
+Among many of the research papers we read, one stood out among the rest... [this](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8787346)

+We were also inspired by F1/10th cars which also require extremely fast computation and operate in similar ways.

+Changes have been made to spatial states and temporal ones, for trajectory optimisation.
+We have made changes to base_local_planner.yaml for setup and inclusion of dynamic obstacles.
+Our robot marks moving obstacles and also creates safety region to avoid which is costmap

+Reason for 2D costmap: less computational to process over 3D and meets requirement

+2D Costmap(since our robot is landbased) : Its basically like creating a safe zone for the robot to travel.
+You wouldn’t want to go too close and collide would you?

+Takes in sensor data from the world, builds a 2D or 3D occupancy grid of the data.
+Inflation is done in order to create a region around objects as preferrably avoidable put not impenetratable.
+We create layers of map and combine them together into one

 It is clear that a robust framework was needed with a great deal of optimization of the current navigation stack.
 We also decided to add a dynamic layer that gives a greater inflation to dynamic obstacles based on their velocities.
 We did a lot more research before settling on TEB local planner.
 The plugin allowed us to customize the navigation stack in real time which greatly simplified the process.
 It also provided a great framework for adding additional layers wherein we added a dynamic obstacles layer.